ibm-cloud-docs/storage-scale/scale-cem.md

     slappasswd
     ```

-    You will see an output that looks something like this:
+    You see an output that looks something like this:

     ```